B1

 Honey bees are super-important pollinators for flowers, fruits and vegetables.
 This means that they help other plants grow!
 Bees transfer pollen between the male and female parts, allowing plants to grow seeds and fruit.

-Honey bees are also great at the ‘waggle dance’!
-To share information about the best food sources, When the worker returns to the hive, it moves in a figure-of-eight and waggles its body to indicate the direction of the food source.
+Honey bees are also great at the ‘waggle dance’ - a dance that enables them to share information about the best food sources.
+When the worker returns to the hive, it moves in a figure-of-eight and waggles its body to indicate the direction of the food source.

-Providing for bees is not just for adults, children can help to well having fun.
+Children can help provide for bees too while having fun.
 One great method of this would be making seed bombs to help feed the bee or a Honey Cake to enjoy yourself.

 Seed Bomb Recipe